Brief History of Corrugated Filters

 Manufacturable Filters

-Modern practical requirements to harmonic filters are mostly based on low cost, small size, low loss, wide stop-band and extremely high power handling.
+Modern practical requirements for harmonic filters are mostly based on low cost, small size, low loss, wide stop-band and extremely high power handling.
 Over these requirements optimal ratio between power handling capacity and spectrum rejection could not necessary require tapering the filter structure.
-Moreover production people would definitely prefer the Conh design [Fig. 3].
-Besides to general production complexity some quality assurance issues can be mentioned.
-If the filter is made by regular machining methods, all cavities are expected to be rounded and random tolerances to be applied to all dimensions of filter structure.
+Moreover, the Conh design would definitely be preferred for production [Fig. 3].
+Apart from general production complexity some quality assurance issues can be mentioned.
+If the filter is made by regular machining methods, all cavities are expected to be rounded and random tolerances to be applied to all dimensions of the filter structure.
 Deviation of scattering properties of each discontinuity over tolerance would be greater, if each discontinuity scatter differently.
-To put it differently, it should be uniformity and similarity in deviations of scattering properties of corrugations over tolerance in order to reduce total impact of manufacturing errors.
-Therefore in my engineering practice I prefer a simplified Levy [see Figure 5] structure, i.e. something between generally tapered [Levy] and periodic [Conh] structures.
+In other word, there should be uniformity and similarity in deviations of scattering properties of corrugations over tolerance in order to reduce total impact of manufacturing errors.
+Therefore in my engineering practice I prefer a simplified Levy [see Figure 5] structure, i.e. a format between generally tapered [Levy] and periodic [Conh] structures.

 Figure 5: Simplified tapered corrugated filter.

-Here the gap b and spacing s is selected the same over all corrugations for production preferences.
+Here gap b and spacing s are selected the same over all corrugations for production preferences.
 One transformer section should be enough for transition from larger interface for most applications.

 Design Method